CharlyReux/evolvable-by-design-tutorial/tutorial.md

 On the [page](http://localhost:5173/) You should now see the simple application that you will work on.

-## Displaying user informations
+### Displaying user informations

 The goal of the application is simply to display user information when entering an id and pressing the button.

-A simple UI is provided in [App.tsx](frontend/src/App.tsx), you can look around to see how it works (Note that on line 11, you can see that the url is set up to be `http://localhost:3000`).
+A simple UI is provided in [App.tsx](frontend/src/App.tsx), you can look around to see how it works.
 However the calls for the api is not setup yet, so requesting to the backend won't do much for now.